If you have not been paid the amount you were expecting, talk to your employer first to check what’s happened. It gives your employer the chance to:

 If your employer only made one deduction, you need to make a claim to an employment tribunal within 3 months of the deduction.

 If several deductions were made in a row, you have to claim within 3 months of the last deduction.
-You can claim up to 2 years back as long as there isn't a gap of 3 months or more between deductions.
+You can claim up to 2 years back as long as there is not a gap of 3 months or more between deductions.

 Get wages you’re owed when your employer is insolvent

-If your employer is insolvent, you can make a claim to the Redundancy Payment Service (RPS) for any money you’re owed.
+If your employer is insolvent, you can contact the Redundancy Payment Service (RPS) to check if you can claim some or all of the money you’re owed.